-- Topics in this section will help you start up a community archive and decide what it is you wish to do.
-You'll also find guidance on managing volunteers, premises and finance.
+- Topics in this section will help you start up and run a community archive group.
+You'll find guidance on managing volunteers and seeking funding.

 - Here are some of the resource pages put together by other organisations, including local and national bodies.

 - These guidelines offer an approach to cataloguing which is realistic and user-friendly.
 If you follow these guidelines, the records kept by your community project will be consistent with existing widely-used professional catalogue standards.

 - How long does copyright last?
 This accessible flowchart from the National Archives is ideal for quick reference.

 - How do you get your collections online?
 This webinar covers the use of various open-source solutions as well as proprietary software.
 The website is by Jack Latimer of CommunitySites.